 Ben Plomion outlined in his shared blog that;

 “T-Mobile CEO John Legere is incredibly active on social media.
-Those who scroll through his Twitter feed will quickly realize a few things: He supports his company as often as he can, he likes to wear the color magenta, and he loves Batman.”
+Those who scroll through his Twitter feed will quickly realize a few things: He supports his company as often as he can, likes to wear the color magenta, and loves Batman.”

-Ben Plomion and his team at GumGum decided with that information to take action and roll-out a wild plan while T-Mobile was unrolling it’s own unlimited plan, He recalls further,
+Ben Plomion and his team at GumGum decided with that information to take action and roll out a wild plan while T-Mobile was unrolling its own unlimited plan; he recalls further,

 “We wanted them to see how valuable our computer vision technology could be and highlight how the two of us could collaborate.
 But instead of going through the usual channels or sending a typical outbound email, we thought it would be smarter to go down a more personalized path.
 So we built a creative team of editors, writers, illustrators, and letterers who spent months making a comic book called T-Man and Gums.”

-They distributed 100 copies of the finished comic to T-Mobile and its agencies of record (and you can even check out a copy for yourself to this day online.) and within’ hours the ball was rolling.
+They distributed 100 copies of the finished comic to T-Mobile and its agencies of record (and you can even check out a copy for yourself to this day online), and within hours, the ball was rolling.

 Are You Ready To Branch Into ABM?
 Start Here!

-If you’re still unsure if Account-Based Marketing is the right approach for you and your team, you might want to evaluate and consider the following before jumping into the deep end.
-With the investment cost, this can be a sink or swim opportunity, and you want to be sure to come out on top.
+If you’re still unsure if account-based marketing is the right approach for you and your team, you might want to evaluate and consider the following before jumping into the deep end.
+With the investment cost, this can be a sink-or-swim opportunity, and you want to be sure to come out on top.

 [BONUS] 6 Easy Steps To Implement ABM In Your Team